kai687/sphinxawesome-theme/docs/demo/lists.rst

 Lists
 =====

-There are styles for three basic list types:
+Lists, well, list multiple things.
+Lists work well for one-dimensional categories.
+When you want to list things in two dimensions, choose a table instead.
+There are three basic category of lists.

 ---------------
 Unordered lists
 ---------------

-An unordered, or bulleted, list is chosen to list things.
+Choose an unordered, or bulleted, list, when the order of items do not matter.

 - item a
 - item b